clojurewerkz/gizmo/README.md

 ## License

-Copyright © 2013 Oleksandr Petrov, CodeCentric AG
+Copyright © 2013 Oleksandr Petrov (CodeCentric AG), Michael Klishin

 Double licensed under the Eclipse Public License (the same as Clojure) or the Apache Public License 2.0.